tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 # Security Considerations

-The change to Specification Required from IETF Review lowers the amount of review provided by the WG for cipher suites and supported groups.
+The change to Specification Required from IETF Review lowers the amount of review provided for cipher suites and supported groups.
-This change reflects reality in that the WG essentially provided no cryptographic review of the cipher suites or supported groups.
+This change reflects reality in that the TLS WG essentially provided no cryptographic review of the cipher suites or supported groups.
 This was especially true of national cipher suites.